the-scouts/por/sphinx_source/chapter-3.rst

 b.
 For roles that require a Wood Badge a Training Adviser will be assigned to the adult to draw up a Personal Learning Plan, support the adult through the scheme and validate the necessary modules.

 c. *This rule is intentionally left blank.
-All adult training requirements are detailed in the Appointments Process chapter of POR*.
+All adult training requirements are detailed in the Appointments Process chapter of POR.*

 d. *This rule is intentionally left blank*

 e. *This rule is intentionally left blank*

 f.
 Validation is necessary for all modules identified on the Personal Learning Plan.

-Validation is the process of demonstrating to the Training Adviser that the adult can put the objectives of the module into practice in their Scouting role.
+   *Validation is the process of demonstrating to the Training Adviser that the adult can put the objectives of the module into practice in their Scouting role.*

 g.
 Following the successful validation of the modules on the Personal Learning Plan, a Wood Badge can be awarded.